ulalume/sgdkx/README.md

 Commands:
-  setup      Setup SGDK (clone and register path) setup-emu  Setup emulator for running ROM files new        Create new project from SGDK template make       Build project using make run        Run ROM file with emulator doc        If SGDK documentation exists, it will be opened in your browser
+  setup      Setup SGDK (clone and register path) setup-emu  Setup emulator for running ROM files new        Create new project from SGDK sample make       Build project using make run        Run ROM file with emulator doc        If SGDK documentation exists, it will be opened in your browser